Google Drive File Stream Not Working – What to Do?

 Firewall and Anti-virus applications may block the Google Drive File Stream functionalities.

 To check if this was the problem, just disable the installed Firewall and Anti-virus applications for some time, and check if the Google Drive file streaming resumes or not.
 If it does, the problem is solved.
 Keep it disabled until the streaming is completed.
+We will go through the steps below to switch off Windows Firewall.

 - Try Checking and Modifying Network Connectivity to VPN